Hypnosis

 Either you make someone or something else responsible

-for your problemsin which case you perpetuate the idea that you are
+for your problemsin which case you perpetuate the belief that you are

 a victimor you put all the responsibility on